Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 - An ElevenLabs account with a Conversational AI agent configured (elevenlabs.io)

-- A Mascot Bot account — free tier works for ready-to-use mascots (app.mascot.bot)
+- A Mascotbot account — any paid tier gives you access to the ready-to-use mascots (app.mascot.bot)

 Already have ElevenLabs working?
 Skip to Step 1.
 New to ElevenLabs?
 Follow the next section first.